-There is a named Designated Safeguarding Lead in the school, Mrs Debbie Carmichael, who is responsible for monitoring Safeguarding and Child protection procedures.
-She is also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school's Single Central record.
-In a support and challenge role the Governors ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
+There is a named Designated Safeguarding Lead in the school: Mrs Debbie Carmichael, who is responsible for monitoring Safeguarding and Child protection procedures.
+She is also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school's Single Central Record.
+In a 'support and challenge role', the Governors ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.

 6. How will I know how my child is doing and how will you help me to support my child's learning?

-You will be able to discuss your child's progress at Parents' Consultations.
-Your child's tracker will be discussed and shared with you either via parents evening, a phone call or via a paper copy being sent home.
-At Bishop Bronescombe we have an open door policy and your child's class teacher is available if you wish to raise a concern.
-Appointments can be made to speak in more detail to the class teacher or SENCo by calling the school office.
-Due to Covid restrictions this will take place currently via teams or via the telephone.
+You will be able to discuss your child's progress at Parent Consultations.
+At Bishop Bronescombe, we have an open door policy and your child's class teacher will be available at the end of each day if you wish to raise a concern.
+Appointments can be made to speak in more detail to the class teacher or SENCo by visiting the school office.